pjdevries/plg_system_classextension/README.md

 ## How it works

-* The `onAfterInitialise` handler of the system plugin processes the specifications in the JSON file that don have spefic routes.
+* The `onAfterInitialise` handler of the system plugin processes the specifications in the JSON file that don't have spefic routes.
 The `onAfterRoute` handler processes the specifications that do have specifc routes.
 * For each extended class file found, a copy of the original class file is created.
 The path of that file is composed as follows:
     * The directory for the copied file is the base path of the original file, relative to the website root, and